 Scientific name: Syzygium samarangense

 Common names: Wax Apple, Rose Apple, Java Apple, Jamrul, Wax Jambu

 This small evergreen tree can be up to 40 feet tall with wide foliage.
-It is well-suited for gardens.
+It is well-suited to grow in gardens.

-The fruit is about 5 cm long with wider bottom.
+The fruit is about 5 cm long with a wider bottom.
 It is white or light green before ripening.
 After ripening, it turns rose.
-The outer texture is glossy giving the name wax-apple.
-It seems to be made of wax.
-On the inside the fruit is spongy white with lots of water content.
+The outer texture is glossy giving the name wax-apple, which gives the feeling that it is made of wax.
+Inside, the fruit is spongy white with lots of water content.

 The taste is not very sweet.
 It is a mix of sweetness and sour.
-However, it is said to have many health benefits.
+Despite the taste, it is said to have many health benefits.

 In traditional medicines, Syzygium samarangense was used to treat ailments including fever and diabetes.
-Studies also suggests that it has anti-inflammatory and analgesic properties.
+Studies also suggest that it has anti-inflammatory and analgesic properties.
 Apart from it, the fruit also contains several anti-oxidants.

 Propagation of Syzygium samarangense is by seeds.
 Stem cutting may not work well for it.

 The plant grows well in tropical conditions.
-To make things easier, it does not require very fertile soils.
+To make things easier, it can even grow in not-so-fertile soil conditions.

 The growth rate is fast and flowering starts withing one year.